You can purchase a dedicated Mycroft device, or download Mycroft and run it on your own hardware, be it a Raspberry Pi, computer, or an Android phone.

 Picroft is specifically packaged to run on a Raspberry Pi 3 or 3B+.
 It is built on top of the official Raspbian Stretch Lite and is available as a disk image ready to be burned to a Micro SD card.
 For Mycroft to hear you and respond to you, just connect a speaker and a USB microphone to your Pi.

 If you are a technical user, run Mycroft on your favorite Linux distro, including Ubuntu/Debian, Arch, Fedora.
 Install it using either a shell script or a standalone installer.
-There are some installers available for specific platforms, like KDE Plasma.

 We’re not quite ready to release Mycroft natively for Windows and macOS.
 If you are keen to help and have technical experience on these platforms, please let us know!